• Skip to primary navigation

 What is Gatorade?

-Gatorade is a sport drink first created in 1965 for the University of Florida Gators by Dr. Robert Cade.
+Gatorade is a sports drink first created in 1965 for Dr. Robert Cade by the University of Florida Gators.
 It was meant to help rehydrate athletes and boost their performance during the games.
-The Gators won the Orange Bowl, which was a first for them in a very long time.
-This win cemented the power of Gatorade, and it shot to one of the most popular sports drinks in the industry and eventually for the general public.
+The Gators won the Orange Bowl, a first for them in a very long time.
+This win cemented the power of Gatorade, and it shot to become one of the most popular sports drinks in the industry and eventually for the general public.

 Check out what snacks are gluten free.